 We work mainly for the internet, and in the UK our system sits in the middle.
 Canon EOS 40D, 1 close up lens, two zoom lenses a tripod and we edit using using Adobe Photoshop on an iMac with 8GB RAM.
 It does what we need it to do.

 So if you are keen to get into flower photography first determine what you wish to achieve.
 A simple record of your own garden, or professional flower photographs for the commercial market, or anywhere in between.
-You will need a camera, and you will need a computer, however you do not have to spend a fortune to start with.
+You will need a camera, and you will need a computer, however you do not have to spend a fortune to start with when you are looking at flower photography.